-(3) Roll out the dough thinly on a floured surface to a rectangle about 8″ by 24″.
+(3) Roll out the dough thinly on a floured surface to a rectangle about 20cm by 60cm or just a bit smaller: the dimensions are not essential – just long and thin.
 Bring the bottom third up to the middle and the remaining top third over this.
 Cover with cling film and pop in the freezer for 20 minutes.

 (4) Rotate the dough 90 degrees and repeat the rolling and folding two more times, putting the dough in the freezer for 20 minutes and rotating before each rolling out.
 Chill for a couple of hours, ideally overnight, before using.
 NB: you can freeze the dough at this stage.

-(5) Roll out the dough to a rectangle about 8″ by 30″ and trim the edges.
-Cut into rectangles about 4″ by 3″ – to give 20 of them – or go larger.
+(5) Roll out the dough to a rectangle to just over 20cm by 60cm and trim the edges.
+Cut into rectangles about 10cm by 8cm or go for larger rectangles.

 (6) Shape as in the pictures below, using the chocolate and small pieces of stem ginger, rolling up fairly tightly as you go.
 Place on large baking trays lined with at least two sheets of greaseproof, with the seam underneath and lightly press down to keep each in place: this ensures they do not unfurl while they rise or bake.

-(8) Brush the surfaces with the beaten egg and put in the oven, immediately turning down the temperature to 175C.
-Bake for 20-25 minutes: you will see those wonderful flakes and they should be a deep golden-brown colour, feeling crisp and very light.
+(8) Brush the surfaces with the beaten egg and bake for 20-25 minutes: you will see those wonderful flakes and they should be a deep golden-brown colour, feeling crisp and very light.

 (9) As soon as they come out if the oven, brush generously all over with stem ginger syrup.
 Transfer to a wire rack to cool and sprinkle over the white chocolate.

 Full details for shaping croissants and pains au chocolat, regardless of which dough you use, are in the first of the two links above.